-As the delta variant continues to impact our communities, we know you have questions about COVID-19 and the vaccines’ safety and efficacy.
+As COVID continues to impact our communities, we know you have questions about the disease and about vaccine safety and efficacy.
 UF Health experts are sharing five fast facts to help address your questions and concerns.

 1. How the vaccine works:

 Vaccines are coaches for our immune system — they teach the correct technique and how to win.

 Our immune system uses several tools to fight infection, activating key cells that rally to our defense.
 The vaccine quickly teaches our body to recognize the part of the virus that causes COVID-19.
 Once that blueprint is made and antibodies to COVID-19 begin to be produced, the vaccine rapidly disintegrates.
 Learn more about how the mRNA vaccine works.